doytsujin/philo/README.md

 #   1. Configure your NODE_ENV for the right level, e.g. prompt> export NODE_ENV=debugging
 #   2. Execute the code, e.g. prompt> node server.js
 #
+# Environment configuration (see winston documentation for description of log levels)
+#  o production  - Only log errors, no console
+#  o testing     - Log up to info, no console
+#  o development - Log up to verbose, with console
+#  o debugging   - Log silly, with console
+#
 # Tested on macOS with the following:
 # - node v10.13.0
 # - prompt> sw_vers